Federated Full-Parameter Tuning of Billion-Sized Language Models with Communication Cost under 18 Kilobytes: Experiments

-\para{Effect of $K$.} To validate Principles \ref{principle-not-too-few-seeds} and \ref{principle-not-too-much-seeds}, and to understand the relationship between the number of perturbation seeds ($K$) and the accuracy of \app and \apppro, we examine their performance with varying $K$, as depicted in Figure \ref{pic-performance-number-of-seeds}.
+\para{Effect of $\bm{K}$.} To validate Principles \ref{principle-not-too-few-seeds} and \ref{principle-not-too-much-seeds}, and to understand the relationship between the number of perturbation seeds ($K$) and the accuracy of \app and \apppro, we examine their performance with varying $K$, as depicted in Figure \ref{pic-performance-number-of-seeds}.
 We observe that when the $K$ exceeds the recommended range specified in Section \ref{subsec-exp-setup}, the accuracy does not improve and may occasionally decline.
 Because the total number of optimization steps is constant, with more seeds, the likelihood that each seed consumes sufficient data to determine its step size is reduced.
 Conversely, with too few seeds, the performance of both \app and \apppro deteriorates due to the limited expressiveness resulting from an insufficient number of perturbations.
 Thus, the value of $K$ should be balanced as discussed in Section \ref{subsubsec-approach-selection-K}: not too high to waste computational costs, nor too low to restrict the model's expressiveness.
 Our experimental results indicate that for models with 1B to 3B parameters, setting $K$ in the range of [1024, 4096] is preferable.

 \para{Effect of seed probabilities.} \apppro gains superior performance in five out of six scenarios and comparable results on \datadolly ($\alpha=5.0$) with \modeldatajuicer compared to \app.
 This highlights the effectiveness of the non-uniform seed sampling proposed in Section \ref{subsec-approach-bias}. \apppro makes the probabilities of each seed being sampled differ by several multiples, as shown in Appendix \ref{subsec-appendix-exp-seed-probabilities}.
-Thus, by allowing seeds of greater importance (larger scalar gradient magnitudes) to be sampled with higher probability, the accuracy of \app can be further enhanced.
+Thus, by preferentially sampling seeds with greater importance (those with larger scalar gradient magnitudes), the accuracy of \app can be further enhanced.